IgniteUI/help-topics/topics/02_Controls/igGrid/06_igGrid_Performance_Guide.md

 This calculation is an expensive operation in most modern browsers (primarily FireFox and Internet Explorer), because it causes a [reflow](http://code.google.com/speed/articles/reflow.html) of the document.
 The DOM property which causes the reflow, simply by accessing it, is `offsetHeight`.
 Therefore, you can significantly decrease the initial rendering time of the `igGrid` control by setting `autoAdjustHeight` to false.

 Then `autoAdjustHeight` is disabled, the height specified as option during initialization is applied directly to the scrolling data container.
 Once the height is a known value then all other elements are added resulting in the final height of the grid.
-The ultimate height of the grid can more than the actual height setting depending on whether features such as paging or filtering enabled or whether [`fixedHeaders`](%%jQueryApiUrl%%/ui.iggrid#options:fixedHeaders) is enabled, and so on.
+The ultimate height of the grid can more than the actual height setting depending on whether features such as paging or Filtering enabled or whether [`fixedHeaders`](%%jQueryApiUrl%%/ui.iggrid#options:fixedHeaders) is enabled, and so on.

 Figure 1: `autoAdjustHeight` - depicted